Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Introduction

 The $f(\mathring{R})$ theory is a simple modification to GR by replacing the Ricci scalar $\mathring{R}$ by arbitrary function $f(\mathring{R})$ in the gravitational action of GR \cite{buchdahl1970}.
 It is a quantum mechanics compatible, higher-order derivative theory developed to solve the renormalization problems of GR \cite{sotiriou2010}.
 De Felice and Tsujikawa \cite{felice2010} reviewed various aspects of $f(\mathring R)$ theories in detail; dark energy, local gravity constraints and cosmological perturbation being some particularly interesting ones.
-Several other curvature-based modifications of GR were proposed in the literature, like $f(\mathring{R}, G)$ gravity \cite{nojiri2005}, $f(\mathring{R}, L_m)$ gravity \cite{harko2010}, $f(\mathring{R}, T)$ gravity \cite{harko2011}, among others.
+Several other curvature-based modifications of GR were proposed in the literature, like $f(\mathring{R}, G)$ gravity \cite{nojiri2005}, $f(\mathring{R}, L_m)$ gravity \cite{harko2010}, $f(\mathring{R}, \mathbb T)$ gravity \cite{harko2011}, among others.

 Historically, cosmological perturbation theory has been introduced to bridge together the early fluctuation in the energy density of the universe to the formation of the structure such as formation of clusters of galaxy \cite{kodama1984, mukhanov1992, malik2009}.
-It is known from the observed CMB at redshift $z\approx 1000$, the temperature fluctuation is about $\delta T/T\approx 10^{-5}$ which is of the same order with the fluctuation of baryonic density $\delta\rho/\bar{\rho}$ \cite{plank2018}.
-From this time ($z\approx 1000$) onward, the growth of density perturbation up to the linear regime is described by well-known density contrast evolution equation \cite{peebles1980, gleyzes2016} where $H(t)$ is Hubble parameter, $\bar\rho$ is the background energy density and $G$ is the Newtonian constant.
+It is known from the observed CMB at redshift $z\approx 1000$, the temperature fluctuation is about $\delta \text{T/T}\approx 10^{-5}$ which is of the same order with the fluctuation of baryonic density $\delta\rho/\bar{\rho}$ \cite{plank2018}.
+From this time ($z\approx 1000$) onward, the growth of density perturbation up to the linear regime is described by well-known density contrast evolution equation \cite{peebles1980, gleyzes2016}

+where $H(t)$ is Hubble parameter, $\bar\rho$ is the background energy density and $G$ is the Newtonian constant.
 Though an initial perturbation of order $10^{-5}$ is sufficient to describe the formation of structures as observed today but the growth of the factor of $10^3$ since the time of recombination leads to the perturbation of order $10^{-2}$ which is smaller than the nonlinear structures observed at the present \cite{ostriker1993}, one of the reasons that motivates researcher to explore perturbation theory in the modified gravity theories.
+In modified theories of gravity, the Newtonian constant $G$ in equation (\ref{eeq}) is replaced with the effective gravitational constant $G_{eff}$ to indicate the modifications in the respective modified gravity theories \cite{tsujikawa2007, tsujikawa2008,dombriz2008, zheng2011, mirzatuny2014, bahamonde2021}.